hashicorp/consul-helm/README.md

 ## ⚠️	 ANNOUNCEMENT: Consul Helm Chart moving to `hashicorp/consul-k8s` ⚠️

 We are planning on consolidating our Consul Helm and Consul K8s repos soon!
+TLDR: The HashiCorp Helm chart will be moving to [`hashicorp/consul-k8s`](https://github.com/hashicorp/consul-k8s).
+We target completing the migration before the end of August 2021.

 ### Background